judewashock518/backend-user-login-registration/README.md

 # user-login-registration-backend-emailverification
-A complete backend application for user login and registration using Spring Boot including email verification links.
+A backend application for user login and registration using Spring Boot including email verification links.